GrapeTec/T-SPLINE/README.md

 It is recommended to cite our article, if the source code can help you:

 Reconsideration of T-spline data models and their exchanges using STEP.
-Computer-Aided Design, 2016.06.
-(Published on-line)
+Computer-Aided Design, 2016, 79, 36-47.

 	@article{Xiao201636,
 	title = "Reconsideration of T-spline data models and their exchanges using \{STEP\} ",